MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 Use the following information for advanced configurations that you might need for specific scenarios or a subset of users.

-### Support for AD RMS only computers
+### Prevent sign-in prompts for AD RMS only computers

 By default, the Azure Information Protection client automatically tries to connect to the Azure Information Protection service.
-If you have installed the client on a computer that only communicates with an AD RMS cluster, you can prevent the client from attempting to connect to the service and prompting the user to sign in.
+For computers that only communicate with AD RMS, this can result in a sign-in prompt for users that is not necessary.
+You can prevent this sign-in prompt by editing the registry:

-Edit the registry, locate the following value name, and set the value data to **0**:
+Locate the following value name, and then set the value data to **0**:

 **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

+Regardless of this setting, the Azure Information Protection client follows the standard [RMS service discovery process](../rms-client/client-deployment-notes.md#rms-service-discovery) to find its AD RMS cluster.

 ### Sign in as a different user